devpi/devpi/doc/userman/devpi_commands.rst

     optional arguments:
-      -h, --help       show this help message and exit -l               print list of currently installed packages.
+      -h, --help       show this help message and exit --index INDEX    index to get package from (defaults to current index) -l               print list of currently installed packages.
       -e ARG           install a project in editable mode.
       --venv DIR       install into specified virtualenv (created on the fly if